jacubero/aws-architect-associate/docs/database.rst

    * - Characteristic
      - Relational Database Management System (RDBMS)
      - Amazon DynamoDB
-   * - Optional workloads
+   * - Optimal workloads
      - Ad hoc queries, data warehousing; OLAP
      - Web-scale applications, including social networks, gaming, media sharing, and IoT
    * - Data model
      - The relational model requires a well-defined schema, where data is normalized into tables, rows, and columns.
-In addition, all of the relationships are defined among tables, columns, indixes, and other database elements.
+In addition, all of the relationships are defined among tables, columns, indexes, and other database elements.
      - DynamoDB has schema flexibility.
 Every table must have a primary key to uniquely identify each data item, but there are no similar constraints on other non-key attributes.
 It can manage structured or semi-structured data, including JSON documents.
    * - Data access
      - SQL is the standard for storing and retriving data.
 RDBMS offer a rich set of tools for simplifying the development of database-driven applications using SQL
   - You can use AWS Management console or the AWS CLI to work with DynamoDB and perform ad hoc tasks.
 Applications can leverage the AWS SDKs to work with DynamoDB using object-based, document-centric, or low-level interfaces.